 Is a healthcare provider at higher risk for hand eczema?

-Healthcare professionals are at higher risk for eczema flares due to the need to sanitize their hands often.
+Healthcare workers are at higher risk for occupational hand eczema due to the need to sanitize their hands often.
 In a 2021 study, healthcare workers with atopic dermatitis reported increased irritation, dryness and other skin issues due to frequent hand washing.
 The study was conducted at National Jewish Health in Denver during the COVID-19 pandemic.

 Healthcare workers who need to wash hands frequently can wear cotton glove liners to help protect their hands.
 They can then wear washable plastic or vinyl gloves over the cotton gloves.

 How can you treat a flare-up of your hand eczema?

 Partner with your doctor, allergist, or dermatologist to develop a treatment plan for a flare up of eczema.
 Your healthcare provider may suggest over-the-counter products and prescription medications as treatments for eczema.